StarlaneStudios/vscode-comment-anchors/README.md

 All anchor types have their own icon, highlight color, and background color, and more, which can all be customized in the settings.
 Anchor tags can be added and removed, and can share the same icon or color.

 ![All tags](media/all-anchors.png)

+In case you want to disable one or more default tags, simply set the `enabled` property to `false` (See configuration section).

 ## Workspace anchors